kfkaplan/igrins_observability/README.md

 ## Troubleshooting
 * If the DS9 regions (the slit, FOV, and directional compass) do not show up correctly, you are likely using version 7.4 (or older) of DS9.
-If that is the case, I highly reccomend you update DS9 to Version 7.6 (or later) which should solve the problem.
+If that is the case, I highly recommend you update DS9 to Version 7.6 (or later) which should solve the problem.
 * If you get an error on the function `name_query` or when trying to download a 2MASS image in DS9 you might need to connect to the internet.
  IGRINS Observability looks up names of objects and grabs 2MASS images from the web.
 If you provide coordinates for your target, and your own
  FITS file, you can run IGRINS Observability offline.